 The Alley Art Project embraces start-to-finish, project-based learning initiatives.
-Students study the art, learning about symbolism and art theory.
+Students study art in The Rockwell collection, learning about symbolism and art theory.
 Students then explore aspects of individual and community identity, which acts as a catalyst for creative writing and art-making.

 How do you go from an idea to truly making something happen in the world?
 What is the connection between science, nature, and art?
 How can you translate your personal emotions, thoughts, identity, frustrations or hopes to a work of art?

 Each students’ individual pieces of art translate to elements of a larger design, to be painted in the Corning community as a mural.

 Students earn credits toward their high school diploma during the time spent Rockwell educators, all while cultivating a sense of pride, ownership, and connection to the community.
 Find video documentation of the various Alley Art Projects below.

 This project is made possible by grants from The Triangle Fund, Great Circle Foundation, Inc, and William G. McGowan Charitable Fund.

 We have a history of working with educators and have been creating curriculum, activities and other resources for educators and parents for the last two decades.
 Learn more about how to organize a field trip for your classroom, plan an educator training, get involved in outreach and more.learn more